storybookjs/react-native/addons/knobs/README.md

 const value = number(label, defaultValue);
 ```

-For use with `groupId`, pass the default `options` as the third argument
+For use with `groupId`, pass the default `options` as the third argument.
 ```
 const value = number(label, defaultValue, {}, groupId);
 ```